apache/druid/distribution/asf-release-process-guide.md

 ## Release candidates and voting

-Release votes on held on the dev mailing list, dev@druid.apache.org.
+Release votes are held on the dev mailing list, dev@druid.apache.org.
 Druid PMC votes are binding.

 You can use the following template for the release vote thread, replacing values as necessary.